-Teacher education candidates have two options for their professional year: yearlong student teaching experience (30 weeks) or traditional one semester of 16 weeks.
+Teacher education candidates have two options for their professional year: year-long student teaching experience (approximately 30 weeks) or traditional one semester (approximately 16 weeks).
+Note: We cannot guarantee the exact number due to the balanced calendar of some districts.
 The student teaching experience provides students with opportunities to plan and implement instruction, manage the classroom, evaluate student progress, communicate with other professionals and parents, and develop as professional educators under the supervision and mentoring of university and P-12 school personnel.
 Candidates are strongly discouraged from employment on or off campus during their student teaching semester.
-Candidates must pass CASA, CORE content area tests, and developmental (pedagogy) area assessments, attend suicide prevention training, and be CPR certified prior to student teaching.
+Candidates must pass CASA, CORE content area tests, and developmental (pedagogy) area assessments, complete suicide prevention training (QPR or state approved assessment), and be CPR certified prior to student teaching.
 Students are responsible for all fees associated with the Indiana CORE assessment tests and coursework.